-If the hype around pumpkin spice lattes is any indication, we are all ready to take the plunge into fall food trends.
+If the continued hype around pumpkin spice lattes is any indication, we're all ready to take the plunge into fall food trends.
 Luckily a lot of them are a whole lot healthier than the sugar-loaded calorie bomb that has a special place in every sweater-lovers’ heart.

 To the contrary, fall produce is chock full of healthy nutrients.
 We all know that in-season foods tend to be a little easier on your wallet, plus they introduce a whole new array of ingredients to get creative with in the kitchen.
 (Admit it, you're a little tired of the chopped salads.)